monsieur-delta/universum/README.md

 *Experience should be understood as a set of empirical facts.

+Another fact about reality is about its tendency to change (see [Ethics of Existance] for more information).

 ## Tendency to Exist

 The conclusion that we can draw from observations as a researcher is the following: subjective reality, as well as supposed objective reality, have an underlying tendency to exist.